karabulut18/semanticCommunication/README.md

 # Channel impairment simulation graph
-[file transfer using packet and BPSK](https://wiki.gnuradio.org/index.php?title=File_transfer_using_Packet_and_BPSK)
+[file transfer using packet and BPSK](https://wiki.gnuradio.org/index.php?title=File_transfer_using_Packet_and_BPSK) This simulation channel consists of three components: pkt_xmt, chan_loopback, and pkt_rcv.

-EPB: File Source to Tagged Stream block is altered to integrate with the filePublisher in pkt_xmt.grc A Zmq sub source is added and EPB: Byte to Tagged Stream block is connected to it.
+pkt_xmt: This component converts a byte stream into a BPSK signal and sends a preamble, enabling synchronization at the receiver (pkt_rcv).
+In the original example, the EPB: File Source to Tagged Stream block reads files, appends them with a pkt_len tag, and sends the preamble.
+This block has been modified to integrate with a filePublisher for better abstraction, simplifying the implementation of encoder-decoder models.
+The updated block is named EPB: Byte to Tagged Stream.
+The pkt_xmt now receives messages via a ZMQ Publisher (zmq_pub) source block and converts them to a BPSK signal.

+chan_loopback: This flowgraph allows for the simulation of channel impairments.
+It includes a configurable noise voltage parameter to emulate real-world channel conditions.

+pkt_rcv: This component converts the BPSK signal back into a byte stream and publishes the messages using a ZMQ Publisher Sink (zmq_pub_sink) block.

+# File Transfer Protocol
+Two applications

 ## Similarity Check
 [myers' diff](https://www.nathaniel.ai/myers-diff/) algrotihm has been used